When you buy through links on our site, we may earn an affiliate commission. Learn more

 Project Management Tools

-Once you get a new project, FreshBooks will let you assign members of the team as admins, managers, contractors, or employees.
+Once you get a new project, FreshBooks will let you assign team members as admins, managers, contractors, or employees.
 You can also assign it to an external client, set the hourly budget, and specify the end date.

 FreshBooks offers intuitive mobile apps on Android and IOS devices, the same way it offers an excellent web-based version.
 The app opens to show three critical charts; outstanding revenue, total profit, and total spending.
 All the settings can be accessed and edited from a mobile device.